hylandtechoutreach/peeke-internship/EnvironmentSetupBlue.md

-# Environment Setup - Yellow Group
+# Environment Setup - Blue Group
 Follow these steps to ensure you have the proper setup to start working on the project.

 ## Things to Download and Install